-Agreed action Responsible person Date

-All service level business continuity plans are to Service Directors September 2023

-be updated to record all the ICT risks referred to

-in the council's business continuity plan

-template for all service areas.

-Agreed action Responsible person Date

-A review of the current manual payment Procure to Pay (P2P) Manager May 2024

-process is under review with key stakeholders

-from the Corporate Procurement Unit and the

-Finance Business Partners, this will enable and

-introduce an exception policy to support the No

-Purchase Order No Payment.
-Once the review is

-conducted the exception policy will be

-implemented and the No Purchase Order No

-Payment approach will commence, this is

-anticipated to take up to 12 Months.
+Agreed action Responsible Date person All service level business continuity plans are to be updated to Service Directors September 2023 record all the ICT risks referred to in the council's business continuity plan template for all service areas.
+A review of the current manual payment process is under review Procure to Pay May 2024 with key stakeholders from the Corporate Procurement Unit and the (P2P) Manager Finance Business Partners, this will enable and introduce an exception policy to support the No Purchase Order No Payment.
+Once the review is conducted the exception policy will be implemented and the No Purchase Order No Payment approach will commence, this is anticipated to take up to 12 Months.